 The first Club was established in 1860 in Hartford, Connecticut.
 Learn more about the Boys & Girls Club story here.

-Each year, Boys & Girls Clubs serve nearly 4 million kids and teens.
+Each year, Boys & Girls Clubs serve 3.6 million kids and teens.
 Our vision is to provide a world-class Club Experience that assures success is within reach of every young person who enters our doors with all members on track to graduate from high school with a plan for the future, demonstrating good character and citizenship, and living a healthy lifestyle.

 Boys & Girls Clubs serve youth ages 6-18 from all communities and walks of life.
 Clubs are located wherever youth most need them, including rural and urban areas, public housing communities, public and private schools, and Native lands.
 Clubs also serve military-connected youth through BGCA-affiliated Youth Centers on U.S. military installations worldwide.